ablazingeboy/rofi-power-menu/README.md

 # Rofi Power Menu Mode

+Fork Note:
+This fork changes some of the icons as well as the choices given to my own preference.

 Rofi Power Menu provides a mode for offering basic power menu operations such as shutting down, logging out, rebooting and suspending.
 By default, it shows all